kaikue/MagicOfTheStars/README.md

 ## TODO

 ### Movement
+- Slime tilemap (LevelGeometry tilemap with slime component)
-- Vanishing platforms (when touched, shake, crumble, respawn)
+- Vanishing platforms (when touched, shake, crumble, respawn) (shy expressions)
-- Try unrolling and moving the player down a bit (since rolling up into a corner will engage anti-softlock and bounce the player instead of stopping them)
+- Holding crates
+	- Press X when on ground, not rolling, and near crate on the side to pick it up
+	- Hold crate over head- can run/jump normally, can't roll
+	- Press X to release crate- while standing = put down, while running = throw
 - Hanging on corners
 	- If:
 		- sliding down ground tile